KarthikeyaSharma16/FaultForge-Sim/README.md

 The deductive Fault Simulator program has two modes of operation –

  - Mode 0 (considering faults on all the nets of the circuit)
- - Mode B (considering faults only on those nets of the circuit as specified by the end user in the Faults.txt file found under Inputs/Faults.txt directory.
+ - Mode 1 (considering faults only on those nets of the circuit as specified by the end user in the Faults.txt file found under Inputs/Faults.txt directory.

 For further clarification on how to run the program in the IDE, I have included a help section in the program itself to help the user run it.
 This can be achieved by compiling the code using gcc command